Australia ball-tampering scandal -- who's saying what

-Johannesburg, March 29, 2018 (AFP) - - Australia ball-tampering scandal -- who's saying what on Twitter and at news conferences:
+Johannesburg (AFP) - Australia ball-tampering scandal -- who's saying what on Twitter and at news conferences:

 "I take full responsibility, I made a serious error of judgement and I understand the consequences.
 It was a failure of leadership."